ibm-cloud-docs/Registry/registry_notices_vpe.md

 If you're using an {{site.data.keyword.registrylong}} virtual private endpoint (VPE) gateway that was created before 11 November 2022, you must re-create your VPE gateway before 15 December 2022.
 If you use {{site.data.keyword.iamshort}} restricted IP address lists and {{site.data.keyword.registryshort}} VPE gateways, you must also update your restricted IP address lists.
 {: shortdesc}

+The original announcement was published on 11 November 2022.
+{: note}

 ## What you need to know about this change
 {: #registry_notices_vpe_know}